opentripplanner/OpenTripPlanner/docs/Configuration.md

 **Type:** `int`  **Default value:** 10

-### transit.stopTransferCost.<TransferCostPriority>
+### transit.stopTransferCost.<TransferPriority>
-Use this to set a stop transfer cost for the given `TransferCostPriority`.
+Use this to set a stop transfer cost for the given `TransferPriority`.
 The cost is applied to boarding and alighting at all stops.
 All stops have a transfer cost priority set, the default is `ALLOWED`.
 The `stopTransferCost` parameter is otional, but if listed all values must be set.

 This _cost_ is in addition to other costs like `boardCost` and indirect cost from waiting (board-/alight-/transfer slack).
 You should account for this when you tune the routing search parameters.